drupalprojects/vdd/README.txt

         seeing less than ideal performance with synced folders, NFS can offer a solution. http://docs.vagrantup.com/v2/synced-folders/nfs.

+  * php (object of strings, required)
+    PHP configuration.

+      * version (string or false, required)
+        Desired PHP version.
+Please, see http://www.php.net/releases for proper version numbers.
+If you would like to use standard Ubuntu package you should set number to "false".
+Example: "version": false.

   * mysql (object of strings, required)
     MySQL configuration.